UKForeignOffice/lists/README.md

 We are following [Github flow](https://guides.github.com/introduction/flow/) and CI is going to run tests and various checks once you open a PR to master, if all checks pass you'll be able to merge it.

+We use [CircleCI](https://circleci.com) for CI.
+Config for this is committed alongside the code, in .circleci/config.yml.
+The pipeline is here: https://app.circleci.com/pipelines/github/UKForeignOffice/lists

 ## Deploy Development Environment

 Push your changes to `deploy-dev` branch and the CI will build and deploy the development environment (you might need to use "the `--force`").